Extras For Ceremonies

 Written by J.K Schwehm

-wineglass on a small table near the couple.
-The center carafe, called the Marriage
+with a wineglass on a small table near the couple.
+The center carafe, called

-Carafe is sometimes a bit larger than the two outside "individual" carafes.
+the Marriage Carafe is sometimes a bit larger than the two outside "individual"

+carafes.
 Alternatively there would be 2 carafes and one empty glass.
-If the ‘individual
+If the

-carafes’ are carried in the Wedding Processional the Marriage Carafe or Wine
+‘individual carafes’ are carried in the Wedding Processional the Marriage

 When the Wine Ceremony is done – music can be played or there can be no